12 Essential Tennis Drills for Beginners & Kids

 Side to Side Forehands and Backhands

-Now that our student will be starting to gain some confidence we can repeat the above drill with a slight twist.
-Rather than tossing a ball directly to the players forehand or backhand we can have them start in the ready position and alternate tossing balls to their forehand and backhand.
+Now that our student is gaining some confidence, we can repeat the drill with a slight twist.
+Rather than tossing a ball directly to the player’s forehand or backhand, we can have them start in the ready position and alternate tossing balls to their forehand and backhand.

-I’ll usually take a moment to discuss the importance of the ready position and keeping the racquet head high, so that they’re ready for when the ball is tossed, however I typically won’t introduce the split step just yet to keep things simple.
+I’ll usually discuss the importance of the ready position and keeping the racquet head high so that they’re prepared for when I toss the ball.
+However, I typically won’t introduce the split step just yet.

-At this point you should be able to assess whether or not a player feels comfortable with the strokes.
-Depending on how comfortable they are you may choose to stick to the drill or potentially take a step back to continue practicing the previous two drills until they feel more comfortable.
+At this point, you should be able to assess whether a player feels comfortable with the strokes.
+Depending on how comfortable they are, you may choose to stick to the drill or take a step back to continue practicing the previous two drills until they feel more comfortable.

-It’s important to challenge your student, however there’s a fine line between challenge and frustration, which can make a big difference in how a player feels about their progress.
+It’s important to challenge your students.
+However, there’s a fine line between challenge and frustration, which can make a big difference in how a player feels about their progress.

-If you’re student is excelling with this drill, you can step it up a bit more by not telling them whether you’re going to toss them a forehand or a backhand.
-Between moving their feet, switching to the proper grip and judging the depth of the ball, many beginner tennis players will find this challenging yet doable, which is exactly where you want your player to be.
+If your student is excelling with this drill, you can step it up a bit by not telling them whether you’re going to toss them a forehand or a backhand.
+Between moving their feet, switching to the proper grip, and judging the depth of the ball, many beginner tennis players will find this challenging yet doable, which is where you want your player to be.

 Hit and Catch

-In this next tennis drill, which is great for beginners and kids, we’ll switch things up a bit, however you’ll want to have a cone on hand for this drill.
-Once again, have your student stand at the center of the service line standing in their ready position waiting for a forehand.
+In this next tennis drill, which is excellent for beginners and kids, we’ll switch things up a bit.
+You’ll want to have a cone on hand for this drill.
+First, have your students stand at the center of the service line in their ready position, waiting for a forehand.

-You’ll want to stand on the center service line, about halfway between the net and the service line, with a few balls in your pocket and cone in hand.
-With the previous drills my main goal is to introduce the player to the basics and get them comfortable on the court so that I can slowly build their confidence.
+You’ll want to stand on the center service line, about halfway between the net and the service line, with a few balls in your pocket and the cone in your hand.
+With the previous drills, my main goal is to introduce the player to the basics and get them comfortable on the court so that I can slowly build their confidence.

 However, after your student becomes comfortable with the previous drills, this drill can be helpful to challenge them a bit more, simply by asking them to direct their shots.

-Once you’re both ready you’ll want to toss the to your student’s forehand and ask them to hit it right back to you so that you can catch it with the cone – either in the air or off the bounce.
+Once you’re both ready, you’ll want to toss the ball to your student’s forehand and ask them to hit it right back to you so that you can catch it with the cone – either in the air or off the bounce.

 There’s nothing particularly special about the cone other than that it adds a bit of novelty, which keeps the drill interesting.
 It’s also slightly more challenging to catch the ball than using their hands.
 Repeat this process for their backhand and then ask them to switch positions with you.

 The benefits of this drill are twofold.
-First, your student will start to recognize the importance of being able to hit the ball in a certain direction and they’ll also be working to further develop their hand eye coordination.
+First, your students will start to recognize the importance of being able to hit the ball in a specific direction, and they’ll also be working to develop their hand-eye coordination.